fredlef/comfyui_projects/README.md

   Added a full-stack cloud media suite (`FSLGeminiNodes.py`) powered by the new Google Unified SDK.
 Features include:
   - **Gemini Chat Agent:** A "Creative Director" that handles conversation and writes technical prompts.
   - **Veo Video Generator:** Supports Text-to-Video and True Image-to-Video (Identity Preservation).
-  - **Imagen 3 Generator:** A lightweight, high-speed image generator.
+  - **Gemini Image Generator:** A lightweight, high-speed image generator using `generate_content`.
   - **Gatekeeper Logic:** Nodes automatically "sleep" (costing $0) when you are just chatting with the agent.

 - **Node Updates**
-  - **Gemini Generate Image Node v8:** Removed models that do not return images and added `gemini-3-pro-image-preview`.
+  - **Gemini Generate Image Node:** Consolidated versions.
+The standalone `FSLGeminiGenerateImage.py` is the maintained advanced version.
-  - **Workflow Updates:** All Nano Banana workflows have been updated to use the v8 node.
+  - **Workflow Updates:** All Nano Banana workflows have been updated to use the latest nodes.

 ---